Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 # cpp
 - It is generally unsafe to do a range-based forloop ``` for(Type something : Container) ``` over a container and remove from that container without getting a new iterator.
 In C++ STL container ```container.erase()``` methods return a new iterator.
 Bad Example:

-- Handles: Not the data itself, but a way to get to the data.

 ```cpp
 for(auto iter = container.begin(); iter !=  container.end(); ++iter)